the-teachingRSE-project/competencies/competencies.md

 becomes a motivation to work.

 ### Understanding the research cycle (RC)
-One of the crucial skills of RSEs is their mental proximity to research and they embrace being part of a larger community which, despite friendly competition, shares the common goal of gaining knowledge for its own sake and not just for personal or commercial gain.
+One of the crucial skills of RSEs is their mental proximity to research.
+ They embrace being part of a larger community which, despite friendly competition, shares the common goal of gaining knowledge for its own sake and not just for personal or commercial gain.
 Thereby they know, that they are part of a bigger cycle that involves many other parties in and outside of